benaytms/faces_recognizer2/README.md

 * cd faces_recognizer2
 - you'll need to check the FACE shell file to understand how and where to save the images in order to work
 - bash FACE.sh

+## Acknowledgments

+This project uses the Single Shot MultiBox Detector (SSD) algorithm for face detection.
+The SSD algorithm is described in the following paper:

+- Liu, W., Anguelov, D., Erhan, D., Szegedy, C., & Tyagi, A. (2016).
+SSD: Single Shot MultiBox Detector.
+In European Conference on Computer Vision (ECCV).

+For more details, refer to the [original paper](https://arxiv.org/abs/1512.02325) and the [Caffe model repository](https://github.com/weiliu89/caffe/tree/ssd).